rubymonsters/ruby-for-beginners/12_methods.md

 * We are now back outside of the method.
 The method call has returned the number `5`, and it will be passed to `puts`, which prints it to the screen.

+On formatting: Note that

+* There are no spaces before, and inside the parentheses that define the argument list.
+* The method body is indented by exactly two spaces.
+* The keyword `end` sits on the same level as the keyword `def`.

 #### On return values

-In Ruby, methods can always only return one single thing (object).
-This thing can be anything, but a method can only return one thing.
-In order to return a bunch of things from a method we can return an array that holds then things that we are interested in.
+In Ruby, methods always return exactly one single thing (object).
+This thing can be anything, but a method can only return one thing, and it also always return something.
+In order to return a bunch of things from a method at once we can return an array that holds the things that we are interested in (but the array itself is just one object).

 Also, in Ruby we do not have to use the statement `return`, as in other languages.
 This is extremely convenient, but it is also something we need to
 learn:

 If we don't do anything else, then Ruby will return the value that was returned from the last evaluated statement.
+Most often, this is the last line in the method body.

 This is important to understand.
-Please read that last sentence again: If we don't do anything else, then Ruby will return the value that was returned from the last evaluated statement.
+Please read that sentence again: If we don't do anything else, then Ruby will return the value that was returned from the last evaluated statement.

 In our example above the last evaluated statement is the expression `number + 2`.
 This statement returns the number `5`, and that is why the value returned by